 Are you prepared to answer interview questions about stress?
 Many jobs are stressful, and it's important to be prepared to answer questions about on-the-job stress during interviews.
 One common interview question you may be asked is, “How do you handle stress?”

-You'll need to be prepared to respond because the interviewer doesn’t want to hear that you never get stressed.
+You'll need to be prepared to respond appropriately, because the interviewer doesn’t want to hear that you never get stressed.
 After all, everyone feels stress at one time or another at work.

-To answer this question successfully, you will want to provide specific examples of how you have handled stress well in the past.
+To answer this question successfully, you'll want to provide specific examples of how you've handled stress well in the past.
 You might also provide examples of times when pressure actually made you work more productively.

 Examples of the Best Answers

 Review these sample answers of how candidates cope with stress, along with information on why these are strong responses.

 Pressure is very important to me.
 Good pressure—such as having many assignments or an upcoming deadline—helps me to stay motivated and productive.
 Of course, there are times when too much pressure can lead to stress.
 However, I'm very skilled at balancing multiple projects and meeting deadlines; this ability prevents me from feeling overly stressed.
 For example, I once had three large projects due in the same week, and that was a lot of pressure.
 However, because I created a schedule that detailed how I would break down each project into small assignments, I managed to complete all three projects ahead of time and avoided unnecessary stress.

 Why It Works: This answer shows that the candidate enjoys working under pressure and thrives in stressful situations.